BSRV1987/CDW/README.md

 # Dimensions and facts can be linked using fk's which are identity columns in dimensions

 # Fact table is coming from source as accumulated snapshot data.
 Hence contra corrections are implemented. where every new month data is loaded as correction+ contra rows from pervious month(negation of correction records if previous month exists.)
+# Some of the sample questions that are answered from the data model that is created

 # Question : 1 Average revenue per contract
 select AccountingPeriod,avg(Total_Revenue_LatestPrice) Average_Revenue,Count(*) Total_Contracts from fact.Contracts